kermitt2/entity-fishing/Readme.md

 Distributed under [Apache 2.0 license](http://www.apache.org/licenses/LICENSE-2.0).
 The dependencies used in the project are either themselves also distributed under Apache 2.0 license or distributed under a compatible license.

+If you contribute to this project, you agree to share your contribution following these licenses.

 Main author and contact: Patrice Lopez (<patrice.lopez@science-miner.com>)

-*entity-fishing* has been created, developed and is maintained by [SCIENCE-MINER](http://science-miner.com/entity-disambiguation/) (since 2015, first Open Source public version in 2016), with contributions of [Inria](http://inria.fr) Paris (2017-2018).
+*entity-fishing* has been created, developed and is maintained by [SCIENCE-MINER](http://science-miner.com/entity-disambiguation/) (since 2015, first Open Source public version in 2016), with contributions of [Inria](http://inria.fr) Paris (2017-2018) and support from [Kairntech](https://kairntech.com) (2022) under a [RAPID](https://www.defense.gouv.fr/aid/deposez-votre-projet/rapid-regime-dappui-a-linnovation-duale) grant.